 4 Principles to Source Capital from High Net-Worth Individuals and Find Off-Market Deals

-After read over one hundred submissions, the common thread I found between everyone’s obstacle was two-fold: raising more money and finding more off-market deals.
+After read over one hundred submissions, the common thread I found between everyone’s obstacle was two-fold: raising investment capital and finding more off-market real estate deals.

 Here are the four tactics I provided: